alistair-graham/Calendar-Viewer-2000/README.md

 ## Overview
 A responsive basic calendar that displays the weeks' events.
 It has a form which can be used to add new events to the calendar.
-This is my answer to a technical test I was given whilst applying for new work.
+This is my solution to a technical test.
 Given more time, it would look a lot different!

 ## Features
 - Seamlessly responsive with three breakpoints.